 Wave it high.
 Wave it proud.
+Today (June 14) marks Flag Day, a holiday that celebrates the creation of the Stars and Stripes.
 The American flag is an important symbol of our country and freedom.
 That being said, we should display it proudly and treat it with proper respect.

 Did you know we have a list of regulations for the proper use and treatment of our flag?
 It’s called the Federal Flag Code and provides instructions for handling and displaying the U.S. flag.
 Though, no one is likely to arrest you if you break the code, for it doesn’t include penalties for misuse of the flag (left up to each state).
 The code does, however, refer to the flag as a living symbol and calls for the respectful treatment of such an icon.